tytydraco/yessleep/out/Theres_Something_in_my_Vent_and_it_Keeps_Me_Up_at_Night.md

 The next day, I listened closely, and sure enough, it was still there.
 I quickly realized that I could track its tiny, little movements.
 The scampering would go from the leftmost vent in my room, run along the wall bordering the ceiling, and end right at the top of my closet doorframe.
 Then, it did it all over again.
 With heavy, sagging eyelids, I realized I had to do something.
 So, I just watched that white painted vent, waiting and ready for anything.
 The plastic vent had clearly been given the landlord special, haphazardly glossed over just in time for me to move in.

 I don’t know what I was expecting, if anything.
-Tiny insect legs, maybe the delicate putter-patter little mouse claw.
+Tiny insect legs, maybe the delicate putter-patter of a little mouse claw.
 Alas, despite my mounting frustration, I saw nothing, I heard only the back and forth cupid shuffle of invisible, erratic feet.

 Tick, tick, tick.